Welcome To Kirton Lane Primary

 The Student Council were asked by the Head Teacher to come up with a new school motto to go on our website as we didn’t feel the last one truly represented the values of our school.
 After many excellent ideas we voted for our favourite and this now appears on the website.
 Student Council has also been asked to consider a new school prayer as the current one is proving difficult for everyone to correctly remember!
 We are, again, looking for something that truly represents what is in our hearts here at Kirton Lane.

 As well as holding the occasional fund-raising event during the year, the Student Council have also been tasked to think of ways that the school can strengthen its links to the local community.
-To start us off, we wanted to host a ‘Coffee and Carols Afternoon’ for some of the nearby elderly members of the community.
+To start us off, we wanted to host a ‘Coffee morning for MacMillan’ for members of the community.
 Any suggestions you might have would be much appreciated – feel free to upload them via the Guest book.